 - Dolls that are Caucasian and do not reflect the population of children we serve

-If you have clothing items to donate, please consider donating them at a MetroAid Bin near you!
-We are honored to have been selected as a benefactor of MetroAid, who gives a portion of funds raised though sourcing and selling donated clothing to Playtime Project!
+If you have clothing items to donate, please consider donating them at a MetroAid Bin near you.
+We are honored to have been selected as a benefactor of MetroAid, which gives a portion of funds raised through sourcing and selling donated clothing to Playtime Project.

 Please also consider making a monetary donation to the Playtime Project.
 General donations allow us the flexibility to meet the changing needs of families on a daily basis.